Medically Reviewed By:Nidra Sidhu, M.D. Integrative Medicine

 Here at Delta North, we believe in making informed choices, and in doing that, you need enough information.
-We love delta-8 hemp and want to share the highest quality delta-8 gummies 1000 mg with you when you’re ready to try them!
+We love delta 8 THC hemp and want to share the highest quality delta 8 gummies 1000 mg with you when you’re ready to try them!

 In this article, we’ll answer the following questions:

 And so much more.
-As you may have guessed, not all delta-8 is created equally.
+As you may have guessed, not all delta 8 is created equally.
 And a lot of this boils down to a lack of regulation and accountability in the hemp industry as a whole.
+It could even cause you to fail a drug test.
 Thankfully, many brands like Delta North are stepping up to the plate to offer premium products that are third-party lab tested always to ensure transparency, consistency in the quality, and transparency in the process and final product.
-Is delta-8 bad for you?
-Let’s find out.

-What is delta-8 hemp, and are there any delta-8 benefits you should know about?
+What is delta 8 THC hemp, and are there any delta 8 benefits you should know about?

-Does delta-8 have any benefits?
-Does delta-8 make you high?
+Does delta 8 THC have any benefits?
+Does delta 8 make you high?
 Yes, and yes!
 Getting high might be beneficial enough for some, especially for those people who live in less hemp-friendly places like Kentucky or Mississippi (sorry, friends!).

-Some of the other benefits of delta-8 may be:
+Some of the other benefits of delta 8 THC may be:

-More research is needed on delta-8 that has exploded in popularity over the past year.
-With time, we’ll be able to more affirmatively answer questions like, is delta-8 safe?
+More research is needed on delta 8 THC which has exploded in popularity over the past year.
+We always recommend you speak with a doctor before taking delta 8 THC for chronic pain, low blood pressure, or abdominal pain as we cannot give individual medical advice.
+With time, we’ll be able to more affirmatively answer questions like, is delta 8 THC safe?

-Delta-8 has an affinity towards CB1 receptors in the body that are responsible for inhibiting neurotransmitter release and can help regulate things like mood, pain perception, memory, and learning.
-This is excellent news for those looking to use the compound for health and wellness goals.
-The drawback is that we are galloping through an unregulated wild west when it comes to this plant compound, so there’s always the possibility that your delta-8 products don’t contain any delta-8 at all.
+Delta 8 THC has an affinity towards CB1 receptors in the body that are responsible for inhibiting neurotransmitter release and can help regulate things like the body.
+This is excellent news for those looking to use the compound for health and wellness goals and means there are a low number of potential health risks.
+The drawback is that we are galloping through an unregulated wild west when it comes to this plant compound, so there’s always the possibility that your delta 8 THC products don’t contain any delta 8 THC at all.

-This is why the delta-8 products you’re purchasing must be third-party lab tested.
+This is why the delta 8 THC products you’re purchasing must be third-party lab tested.
 Lab testing will provide information such as:

 Part of informed choice is knowing what you are consuming.
-Is delta-8 safe?
+Is delta 8 THC safe?
 You can’t genuinely know what you’re consuming if you don’t have reliable test results to fact-check the information a brand is offering you.
 Thankfully, you can avoid products making inaccurate claims by checking those third-party test results.
 If they don’t have test results, keep on searching!

-Now to the real question, is delta-8 bad for you?
 The answer isn’t simple, thanks to the unregulated market we just spoke of.
-It’s essential to do your research into a brand to make sure you aren’t purchasing a contaminated product.
+Similar to hemp or CBD products it’s essential to do your cannabis research into a brand to make sure you aren’t purchasing a contaminated product.

-Some of the states that have stopped allowing the shipment of delta-8 have done so, not because they are anti-hemp states (in fact, quite the opposite), it’s because they believe in a regulated system, and delta-8 has brought them up short.
-The next best step for these states would be to create regulation around delta-8 instead of restricting it and set an example for the rest of the United States to have a safe, regulated, and thriving hemp market.
+Some of the states that have stopped allowing the shipment of delta 8 THC have done so, not because they are anti-hemp states (in fact, quite the opposite), it’s because they believe in a regulated system, and delta 8 THC has brought them up short.
+The next best step for these states would be to create regulation around delta 8 THC instead of restricting it and set an example for the rest of the United States to have a safe, regulated, and thriving hemp market.

-As we now know, delta-8 is currently unregulated.
-This means that companies can promote a delta-8 product when, in reality, it doesn’t have delta-8 in it at all.
+As we now know, delta 8 THC is currently unregulated.
+This means that companies can promote a delta 8 THC product when, in reality, it doesn’t have delta 8 THC in it at all.
 An unregulated market allows for businesses to cut corners that not only harm the people consuming the product but also harm an industry that is still in its infancy.